ianderrington/genai/docs/Understanding/agents/index.md

     ```

 ## Other concepts

+### Task Planning & Management
+**Methods for generating and tracking tasks:** Autonomous agents can create tasks using handcrafted sequences where the designer explicitly chains them, or through emergent methods like Chains of Thought (CoT), where tasks are generated one at a time in response to evolving circumstances.
+For example, a navigation agent might have a handcrafted sequence to reach a destination, while an AI in a dynamic environment might use CoT to adapt to new obstacles.
+**Knowledge graph utilization:** A knowledge graph serves as a structural memory that can greatly enhance an agent's ability to plan and execute tasks by understanding the relationships between different entities and concepts.
+An AI agent using a knowledge graph might navigate a user query more efficiently by understanding related topics or concepts.
+**Learning from past tasklists:** Implementing machine learning techniques allows agents to analyze previous task lists and outcomes to improve future performance.
+For instance, an AI learning from past interactions could start to predict user needs and prepare relevant tasks in advance.

+### Task Execution & Routing
+**Execution strategies:** The choice between specialized agents for specific tasks or a more generalist approach has significant implications for efficiency and adaptability.
+For example, an assembly line robot might be highly specialized, while a customer service AI might need to route tasks to various internal or external tools and databases.
+**Routing methods to appropriate execution points:** Effective task routing ensures that tasks are executed by the most appropriate resource, be it an AI system or a human agent.
+For instance, a support ticket might be automatically routed to either a FAQ bot or a human agent based on its complexity.
+**Ensuring correct execution and handling failures:** Continuous monitoring of task execution and outcome validation is crucial.
+An AI system might apply error-checking algorithms to ensure a task has been executed correctly and have fallback procedures in case of failure.

+### Tool Usage & Learning
+**Integration with external tools and models:** Autonomous agents often require integration with specialized tools and models to perform specific functions.
+For example, an AI might use a natural language processing tool to understand user inquiries better.
+**Tool accessibility and connection:** The mechanisms by which an agent accesses and utilizes tools can significantly impact its effectiveness.
+Ensuring that tools are easily accessible and that the agent has clear methods for interfacing with them is essential for seamless operation.
+**Adoption of new tools and leveraging existing libraries:** An adaptable agent should not only utilize existing tools effectively but also have the capability to learn and integrate new ones as they become available, similar to how a recommendation system might improve over time as it incorporates new algorithms.

+### Memory & Knowledge
+**Storage and recall of information:** Effective storage structures, such as databases or in-memory data grids, are essential for recalling past actions, task lists, results, and feedback.
+This memory can be structured in a way that mirrors human short-term and long-term memory, with different retention and recall strategies.
+**Long-term and short-term memory considerations:** Just as humans rely on both short-term and long-term memory, autonomous agents can be designed with volatile memory for immediate recall and persistent storage for long-term knowledge retention, optimizing response times and data durability.
+**Information value decay and efficient retrieval:** Implementing algorithms that recognize the decay in the value of information over time can help maintain the relevance of an agent's knowledge base.
+For example, a weather prediction agent must prioritize recent data as older information quickly becomes obsolete.

+### Self-Improvement

+**Utilizing successes and failures to enhance performance:** By analyzing the outcomes of past actions, an autonomous agent can refine its algorithms and improve its decision-making processes.
+For example, a navigation AI that encountered traffic jams might learn to avoid certain routes at peak times.

+**Development of better task lists and tool selection:** Continuous optimization of task lists and tool usage allows an agent to become more efficient.
+An AI might refine its task list generation by identifying which tasks are most frequently successful and prioritizing similar types of tasks in the future.

+**Tracking and measuring improvements:** Setting up key performance indicators and tracking changes over time enables the assessment of an agent's self-improvement.
+For instance, measuring the reduction in the number of failed tasks after each iteration could indicate the agent's growing proficiency.

+### UI/UX (Input/Output)

+**Interaction mechanisms with users:** The design of an agent's UI/UX profoundly impacts its accessibility and user satisfaction.
+For instance, an AI with a natural language interface allows for more intuitive interaction compared to command-line inputs.

+**Frequency and methods of communication:** Determining how often and through which channels an agent communicates can balance user engagement and annoyance.
+An agent might use push notifications for important alerts while aggregating less critical updates for a daily summary.

+**Additional sensors for environmental interaction:** An agent equipped with sensors, such as cameras or microphones, can interact with its environment in more nuanced ways.
+A home assistant device might use such sensors to detect when

 !!! note "Push vs Pull: how an agent gets its ability to perform the next action"
     If an agent requests something, then it is able to act based on a 'pull' action.
 If it is given everything to begin with, it has a 'push' action.
 From this Langchain [blog](https://blog.langchain.dev/openais-bet-on-a-cognitive-architecture/)